Black Eyed Peas

-The album The E.N.D. produced a third Hot 100 number-one placement with "Imma Be", making the group one of few to ever place three number one singles on the chart from the same album, before being followed with "Rock That Body" and "Meet Me Halfway", which peaked in the top 10 of the Hot 100.
-"I Gotta Feeling" became the first single to sell more than one million downloads in the United Kingdom.
-At the 52nd Grammy Awards ceremony, held in January 2010, they won three awards out of six nominations.
-In November 2010, they released the album The Beginning.
+The group's fifth album, The E.N.D.
+(2009), yielded their furthest commercial success; it peaked atop the Billboard 200 and spawned three Billboard Hot 100-number one singles: "Imma Be", "Boom Boom Pow" and "I Gotta Feeling".
+For one week, the latter two songs made the group one of the 11 musical acts to have simultaneously held the top two spots on the Billboard Hot 100, where they remained for a then-record 26 consecutive weeks.
+Two other singles from the album, "Rock That Body" and "Meet Me Halfway", peaked within the top ten of the chart.
+"I Gotta Feeling" became the first single to sell over one million downloads in the United Kingdom.
+At the 52nd Grammy Awards ceremony, the group won three awards from six nominations.
+The group's sixth album, The Beginning (2010), released the following year, and spawned the Billboard Hot 100-top five singles "The Time (Dirty Bit)" and "Just Can't Get Enough".
 In February 2011, they performed in the Super Bowl XLV halftime show.
-Shortly after, the group announced they would be going on indefinite hiatus to pursue other activities, eventually reuniting in 2015.

-In 2018, Fergie was announced to have left the group after making sporadic appearances with them since their return in 2015.
-That year, she was subsequently replaced by J. Rey Soul for touring, who also appeared as a featured artist on select tracks on the group's seventh album, Masters of the Sun Vol. 1.
-They released their eighth album, Translation, in June 2020 and their ninth, Elevation in November 2022.
+In 2011, the Black Eyed Peas announced they would be going on indefinite hiatus to pursue other activities, briefly reuniting in 2015.
+Fergie was announced to have left the group in 2018, and J. Rey Soul joined the group as a touring member that same year.
+Soul also appeared as a featured artist on select tracks on the group's seventh album, Masters of the Sun Vol. 1 (2018), which failed to chart.
+They followed this with the albums Translation (2020) and Elevation (2022), which delved into reggaeton and Latin influences.